vhagedorn/AlbumArt/README.md

    Follow its instructions to generate as many collages as you want!

 ## Explanation
-Initially in Java, it spread to a mess of multiple languages after several attempts.
+The main logic is in Java, but I didn't rewrite the cover art downloader, so it remains in Python.

 ### Python
 #### `parse.py`